 A cookie is a small file, typically of letters and numbers, downloaded on to a device (like your computer or smart phone) when you access certain websites.

 Cookies allow a website to recognise a user’s device.

 Some cookies help websites to remember choices you make (e.g. which language you prefer if you use the Google Translate feature).
 Analytical cookies are to help us measure the number of visitors to a website.
 The two types we use are ‘Session’ and ‘Persistent’ cookies.
-Some cookies are temporary and disappear when you close your web browser, others may remain on your computer for a set period of time.
+Some cookies are temporary and disappear when you close your web browser, others may remain on your computer/device for a set period of time.